thobet/3DPlan/README.md

 <pre>(Question 2.1) dd:mm:yy hr:min:sec, Python Module (0) or GUI (1) output?
 (Write 0 or 1):
 Select how you will apply the Agisoft-Metashape pipeline.
 The python-module choice executes the pipeline automatically.
-On the other hand the GUI option waits for the user to run the algorithm using the Agisoft-Metashape graphical user interface.
+On the other hand the GUI option waits for the user to run the SfM-MVS workflow using the Agisoft-Metashape graphical user interface.
 When the dense point cloud is produced the user must save it into the "Lines" directory, which is produced automatically, as "merged.txt".</pre>
-If "1" or "2":<pre>The 3DPlan algorithm is executed automatically.</pre>
+If "1" or "2":<pre>The 3DPlan algorithm execute the SfM-MVS workflow (OpenSfM) or the MyTriangulation pipeline, automatically.</pre>
 (Question 3) dd:mm:yy hr:min:sec, Canny (0) or external semantic information (1)?
 (Write 0 or 1):<br>
 <pre>If the edge semantic information is not available the user should select the "Canny" choice i.e., write 0 and
 press "enter".
 Then the 3.2 step (How to use) is executed.